 The current report includes enrollment trends in historically black colleges and universities (HBCUs), using the preliminary data.
 Defined by the Higher Education Act of 1965, HBCUs were established prior to 1964, with the principal mission to education black Americans and are accredited by a nationally recognized accrediting agency or association determined by the U.S. Secretary of Education to be a reliable authority as to the quality of training offered.
 Currently, there are 101 HBCUs (List of Schools).
-For this report, only 25 institutions are included in the analysis and the results should be considered preliminary.
+For this report, 41 institutions are included in the analysis.